vikaslogan/facedetection/README.md

 For this program, we will OpenCV library.

-Detailed explaination is given in Explaination.doc file to understand code.
+Detailed explaination is given in Explaination.docx file to understand the code.

 Source Code is available in facedetection.py file